How you can support Pride all year long

 This includes race equality, gender equality, and especially equality regardless of how you identify, who you are attracted to, or whom you love.
 We all know the saying “love is love”, right?
-Well, it really is and I’ve been thinking lately about what I would tell someone if they wanted to show support for the LGBTQ (Lesbian, Gay, Bisexual, Transgender and Queer) community.
+Well, it is more than just a cute saying for me.

 Be vocal about your support